Here's what to expect when attending Barcelona Pride in 2024, including all the best parties and where to stay while visiting.

 The Barcelona Pride Parade Route

-The parade starts at 18:00 from Parque de las Tres Chimeneas and moves through the main street of Avenida Paralelo, all the way to Avinguda Maria Cristina, right by the gay village and pride stage.
-Once at Avinguda Maria Cristina, thousands gather around the main stage for a huge music concert and party until the early hours of the morning.
+The route changes every year.
+When we were there it started later in the day (to avoid the midday heat) at around 6 pm.
+It began at Parque de las Tres Chimeneas and moved through the main street of Avenida Paralelo, all the way to Avinguda Maria Cristina, right by the gay village and pride stage.
+Once at Avinguda Maria Cristina, thousands gathered around the main stage for a huge music concert and party until the early hours of the morning.
+We recommend checking the Barcelona Pride social media channels for details of the latest route as these do vary year by year.

 Right from the start and to the very end, the floats are blasting out party anthems and everyone is in full festival mode!
 We love the diverse mix of people that gather, from fellow gay tourists to curious locals.
 Moving through the streets, you get to appreciate exactly how wide and diverse our beautiful community is.
 From same-sex couples who have brought along their kids, to older gays who are embracing the newfound cultural acceptance, to the young kids who may never have to worry about fighting for their rights as much as we or our older peers did.
 Twinks, bears, daddies, and otters galore – all celebrating under one common ethos – love!